berenguel/oracle-to-postgresql-user-and-roles-migration/Instructions to migrate Oracle users and roles into Azure Database for PostgreSQL.md

 1. Let's create our project base for the migration:

-     - On “**cmd**”,  navigate to ora2pg folder
+     - On “**cmd**”,  navigate to your ora2pg folder
-     - Run the command to create a migration template

      ~~~
      cd c:\ora2pg
      ~~~

+	- Run the command to create a migration template
      ~~~
      ora2pg --project_base c:\demo -c c:\demo\ora2pg.conf --init_project demo_mig
 	 ~~~